 3. Swai fish may contain a number of diseases.

 The questionable quality and lack of inspection of the conditions of swai fish increase the risk of a number of diseases.

 Some of the most common diseases include parasitic, bacterial, and Sporozoa infestations and infections.

 Fish truly should and can be a part of a balanced diet.
-Besides, they are well-known for offering heart-healthy properties such as omega-3 fatty acids.
+Besides, there are many benefits of eating fish, especially thanks to their well-known heart-healthy properties such as omega-3 fatty acids.

 However, there are healthier alternatives to the swai fish that undergo tighter regulations and inspections.
 These include wild-caught salmon, sardines, and tilapia.